RCCL’s Enchantment of the Seas anchored at home in Nassau

 Compared to other RCCL ships, there aren’t nearly as many activities on board, but for a three day cruise, there was plenty to do.
 We spent a lot of time on our balcony and on the outdoor track on Deck 10, and on the last evening of our cruise, saw the farewell show in the theater, a 50s/60s-themed Broadway revue reproduction of the musical Chicago.
 It was OK, but not really my thing.
 The choreography was average, and while the two lead singers were fine by themselves, together, they didn’t mix.

 There was nothing wrong with this cruise, though RCCL’s standards do seem to have slipped a little compared to the last time we cruised with them.
 Granted, that was a long time ago.
 We also came to the conclusion that these “getaway” cruises just aren’t for us.
-You get on the ship, and just as you get settled in, it’s time to pack up and leave again.
+You get on the ship, and just as you settle in, you pack up and leave again.
 Next time, I think we’ll stick to a 5-day minimum, just so we have some time to actually enjoy the ship.
 But, if you’re looking for an inexpensive short vacation, but want something a little more exciting than just a couple of nights in a hotel in a big city, short cruises are a good way to go, given that you can often get a cheap stateroom for a couple hundred bucks per person.